 On July 15, 1914, Houdini performed his overboard box escape off New York's Battery Park before a crowd of 15,000.
 It's an escape that, while well-represented in photos, receives scant attention in most Houdini biographies.
 This is surprising as it was a major event and also gave Houdini one of his closest calls (according to him).
 So I thought it was high time to shine a light on this uncelebrated but still spectacular Houdini escape.

 Houdini returned from Europe in late June 1914 (famously entertaining President Theodore Roosevelt aboard the ocean liner, Imperator) to fulfill his regular July booking at New York's Hammerstien's Roof Garden and Victoria Theatre.
 The first week, July 6, Houdini performed his Water Torture Cell.
 But during the second week he revealed an all-new, semi-original magic effect, Walking Through A Brick Wall.
-He only ever performed the Brick Wall illusion for this one week at Hammerstein's, yet he is still known as "the man who walked through walls" today.

 This was a significant time for Houdini, who has just turned 40.
 The previous month in England he had experimented with presenting his first all-magic show, the Grand Magical Revue, and he was making ambitious plans to embark on a world tour in a traveling caravan.
 What Houdini didn't know was that World War I would break out in Europe in just a few weeks, preventing him from traveling overseas for six years.
 It's also worth noting that July 17 marked the first anniversary of his mother's death, which still haunted him.